 Teaching

-I am programme director for the International Social Sciences Programme, as well as teaching on the undergraduate and postgraduate levels in peace and development.
-My focus is on research methods, development studies and sustainable development.
-The classes cover both theory and practice, and I supervise the masters students in practical fieldwork projects in the local community.
+I teach on the undergraduate and postgraduate levels in peace and development, and contribute to the sociology programme and international social science.
+My focus is on research methods, community development and sustainable development more generally.
+Classes cover both theory and practice, and I supervise the masters students in practical fieldwork projects in the local community.

 Previous teaching includes online courses in video production, systems thinking and environmental studies.
 I also participated in research student training at the Open University over a 15 year period, and supervised 6 PhD students to completion.